tarwn/lessthandot-hugo/blogs/content/posts/2011-03-07-t-sql-tuesday-016-count-and-delete-duplicates.md

 HAVING COUNT(database_id) > 2
 ```

-This would show us the entire database ID’s that have more than 2 files associated with them.
+This would show us the entire database ID's that have more than 2 files associated with them.

 Taking this to work for us with our earlier table and data, we could do the following